thejsway/thejsway/manuscript/chapter18.md

   margin-left: -20px; /* Negative margin to simplify position calculations */
   animation-name: moveBlock; /* Name of animation */
   animation-duration: 6s; /* Length of animation */
-  animation-fill-mode: forwards; /* Let the block in its final position */ }
+  animation-fill-mode: forwards; /* Leave the block in its final position */ }

 @keyframes moveBlock {